palant/integrated-nodes-comfyui/README.md

 This is the only required property, the path to the workflow JSON file.
 You can provide both absolute and relative paths.
 The latter are resolved relative to the directory containing the `integrated_nodes.yaml` file.

-The JSON file can contain either a saved workflow or an exported node template.
+The JSON file can contain either a saved workflow (in graph or API format) or an exported node template.
 If a node template file contains multiple templates, only the first one will be used.
+It is recommended to use the API format which is more reliable in case of future node changes.
+With current ComfyUI version, “Enable Dev mode Options” setting needs to be turned on in order to save workflows in API format.

 While any workflow file should work out of the box, in some cases you may want to edit it.
-Any values entered into the workflow’s widgets will become the new defaults for the integrated node.
-If you would rather keep ComfyUI’s defaults instead, remove the `widget_values` properties from the workflow file.
+Any values present in the workflow’s widgets will become the new defaults for the integrated node.
+If you would rather keep ComfyUI’s defaults instead, remove the respective values from the `inputs` (API format) or `widget_values` (graph format) properties in the workflow file.

-The order in which the widgets show up in the integrated node is determined by the `order` property of the nodes in the original workflow.
-If you prefer to have the widgets of a different node at the top, adjust its `order` property accordingly. *Note*: This won’t change the fact that all optional values are always displayed at the bottom.
+The order in which the widgets show up in the integrated node is determined by the node ordering in the original workflow.
+If you prefer to have the widgets of a different node at the top, reorder them in the workflow file.
+This is not recommended for exported node templates because reordering will change node IDs here, likely messing up links as a result. *Note*: Reordering nodes won’t change the fact that all optional values are always displayed at the bottom of the integrated node.

 ### display_name